Hello! (album)

 Hello! is the sixth studio album by the British rock band Status Quo.
 Released in September 1973, it was the first of four Status Quo albums to top the UK Albums Chart.
-It was the first Status Quo album on which drummer John Coghlan was credited with songwriting.

 Keyboard player Andy Bown and saxophonists Stewart Blandamer and Steve Farr played on "Blue Eyed Lady".
-This was Bown's first appearance on a Status Quo album; he guested on several subsequent releases, and became a permanent member of the line-up a few years later.
+This was Bown's first appearance on a Status Quo album; he guested on several subsequent releases, and became an official member of the band in 1981.
 Blandamer and Farr also played on "Forty Five Hundred Times", which featured piano by John Mealing.

+It was the first Status Quo album on which drummer John Coghlan was credited with songwriting, although Francis Rossi has said in an interview that the credit was given to Coghlan by himself and his co-writer, Bob Young, at the request of their management to even out songwriting royalty income, with "Roll Over Lay Down" and "Softer Ride" both having been in fact been written by Rossi and Young but the credit being shared or given to others.

 Background

-1973 started for Status Quo with the belated chart success, in January, of the 1972 releases on their new label Vertigo, leading to their first top ten entry on the album charts and a long-awaited return to the top ten of the singles chart.
+1973 started for Status Quo with the chart success of their first album for their new record company Vertigo, Piledriver, and its single "Paper Plane", leading to their first top ten entry on the album charts and a long-awaited return to the top ten of the singles chart.
 As a result, Status Quo's previous record company Pye decided to release a single from their 1971 album Dog of Two Head.
 The single, Francis Rossi and Bob Young's "Mean Girl", reached No. 20 upon its release.
 It was backed by the Rossi/Parfitt composition "Everything", taken from the band's 1970 album Ma Kelly's Greasy Spoon.

 In August 1973 the only single from the new album, Rossi and Young's "Caroline", was released, reaching No. 5.
 It was the group's first single to reach the UK top five.
 Its B-side was a non-album track titled "Joanne", written by Alan Lancaster and Rick Parfitt.

 Hello! was released in September that year, and became the most successful album the band had ever released.
 Initial copies of the record on vinyl came with a large black and white poster of the group.
-Of the eight tracks on the album, only six of them were new.
-"Caroline" had already been heard by the public as a single release, while "Softer Ride" had served as the B-side to the band's "Paper Plane" single from their previous album Piledriver.
+One track on the album, "Softer Ride", had been previously released as the B-side to the "Paper Plane" single from their previous album Piledriver.

 No other singles were issued from the album, although a live version of "Roll Over Lay Down" appeared on a three-track EP released in May 1975, which reached No. 9 in the UK Singles Chart and No. 2 on the Australian Singles Chart.

 This was the band's first album to feature the band's name written in the now-familiar font used on most subsequent album covers.